 Read below to learn everything you need to know about HIPAA compliance all in one place.
-For more information, you can also call us or schedule an appointment online.
-We are conveniently located at 7704 San Jacinto Pl Suite #200 Plano, TX 75024.
+For more information, you can also contact us or schedule an appointment online.
+We have convenient locations to serve in Plano, TX and Denton, TX.

 Notice of Privacy Practices